HedvigM/project-news-site/README.md

 ## The problem

 I approached this project with efficiency in mind.
 I designed every part of the site before i started to code and i did every thing step by step in a decided order.
 I used a cat ipsum on every text snippet, if i had more time, maby i would cange so it would look more "real" regarding the text.
-And i would hade different pictures.
+And i would have made some cool feature like a css animation.

 ## View it live
 https://dreamy-allen-7be780.netlify.app